 The Board has an objective of employing a high proportion of women in the Group distributed evenly across all levels of management.
-The Group has maintained this objective throughout FY16.
-The Board also established the objective of increasing female representation on the Board.
-In FY16, Ms Rebekah Horne was appointed as a non-executive Director to the Board.
+The Group has maintained this objective throughout FY17.

 Information on the actual number and proportion of women employed by the Group is set out below: